BharatDevX/RESQ_AI/README.md

 # 🚨 RESQ-AI

 **RESQ-AI** is an intelligent SOS alert system that uses natural language processing to detect real-time emergency messages and plot the user's live location on a map.
-Built for hackathons and real-world disaster response scenarios.
+Built for real-world disaster response scenarios.

 ---